 While these videos aim, obviously, to show off your workplace culture, don’t think of them as being exclusively targeted at potential employees.
 Prospective customers and partners may also want to know about your workplace culture before deciding whether to work with you.

-Great concepts for workplace culture videos include “a day in the life” videos, where you showcase one day at your office, or talking head videos featuring interviews with employees.
+Concepts for workplace culture videos include “a day in the life” videos, where you showcase one day at your office, or talking head videos featuring interviews with employees.

 HR and Recruiting Videos